ehlesp/smallab-k8s-pve-guide/G026 - K3s cluster setup 09 ~ Setting up a kubectl client for remote access.md

 ## Getting the right version of `kubectl`

-The first thing you must know is the version of the K3s cluster you're going to connect to.
+The first thing you must know is the version of the K3s cluster you are going to connect to.
 This is important because `kubectl` is guaranteed to be compatible only with its own correlative version or those that are at one _minor_ version of difference from it.

-For instance, at the time of writing this chapter, the latest `kubectl` _minor_ version is 1.34, meaning that it's compatible with the 1.33, 1.34 and 1.35 versions of the Kubernetes api.
+For instance, at the time of writing this chapter, the latest `kubectl` _minor_ version is 1.34, meaning that it has guaranteed compatibility with the 1.33, 1.34 and 1.35 versions of the Kubernetes api.
 K3s follows the same versioning system, since it is "just" a particular distribution of Kubernetes.

 Open a shell to your `k3sserver01` server node and check your K3s software version with this `k3s` command: